Do you get twitchy when you’re away from Facebook too long?

 The more you’re accountable to others and have a community to boost your morale, the more you’ll focus and learn.

 15 Japanese Grammar Apps to Study on the Run

 FluentU is a fully integrated app that really keeps the needs of the language learner in mind.
 You’ll learn Japanese through engaging, fun video lessons.
-The program uses real-world videos from a wide range of sources, meaning you’ll get exposed to a lot of Japanese used in different contexts.

 It naturally and gradually eases you into learning Japanese language and culture.
 You’ll learn real Japanese as it’s spoken in real life.